St. Peter Catholic Church - Monument, CO

 5. Spiritual reading materials in the bookcase are there for the benefit of all Adorers, so please do not take them home with you.

-6. If there is an emergency while you are in Adoration, contact Kay or Tara.
+6. If there is an emergency while you are in Adoration, contact Tara.

 7. Use your best judgement if someone knocks on the door.
 If you are comfortable letting someone in, do so.
 If you have reservations, do not open the door.
 This is particularly important for those Adorers who are there during overnight hours.

-12. Drop-ins for Adoration are always welcome.
-There will be no exposition on the weekends, however, and please be mindful of weddings and other special events for which the chapel may be used.
+3. Drop-ins for Adoration are always welcome.
+However, please be mindful of weddings and other special events for which the chapel may be used.
 You can check the parish calendar to see times when the chapel will be unavailable.

 St. Peter Catholic Church